-To give some life to your writing you will want to substitute common low energy verbs for action verbs.
-These words can portray your accomplishments with more vigor and impact.
-The use of a thesaurus can offer substitute words that you may not have thought of.
+To give some life to your writing you will want to substitute common, low energy verbs for action verbs.
+These words can portray your accomplishments with more impact and vigor.
+A thesaurus can offer substitute words of which you may not have thought.
 We have a list of action verbs where you can discover examples of words to use in your writing.

 - Keyword Optimization

-Many people don't realize that HR departments electronically scan applicants resumes before being read by an actual person.
+Many people don't realize that HR departments electronically scan applicants' resumes before an actual person reads them.
 They will electronically search for keywords related to the position.
 This process weeds out the unqualified applicants saving time for the HR personnel.
 You will want to use keywords in the various sections of your resume tailoring it to the job.
-Our tutorial about keyword optimization techniques can explain how to make your resume more relevant.
+Our tutorial about keyword optimization techniques explains how to make your resume more relevant.

 - Don't List References

 It is normal to supply personal and business references who can speak about your character and abilities.
-They are generally included on a separate reference page.
-This information can also be entered into an online application form or handed in during the interview.
-Don't list your supervisors names and contact info on your resume either.
-If you need to make a reference page you can use our free reference page creator.
+They are normally included on a separate reference page.
+You can also enter the references into an online application form, or a hard copy can be handed in during the interview.
+Don't list your supervisors' names and contact info on your resume either.
+If you need to make a reference page you can use our Free Reference Page Creator to do so.

 - Important Stuff at the Top

-Very little time is spent reading your resume.
+Very little time is actually spent reading your resume.
 The information must jump off the page and capture the attention of the employer very quickly.
-To facilitate this, you can put your most relevant information at the top of each section and towards the top of your resume as a whole.
-This way they will come across the important details right away.
-More info about formatting, section order and a video can be found on these pages.
+To facilitate this, you can put your most relevant information at the top of each section and toward the top of your resume as a whole.
+Then, the reader will come across your essential details right away.
+More info about formatting, section order selection, and a video about sorting sections can be found on each of these pages.

-Number 8 of our 10 resume mistakes list is to be sure to research the job and company to tailor your resume to target the job.
+Problem number eight on our list of 10 resume mistakes is to be sure to research the job and company, then tailor your resume to target the job.
 You won't want the resume to be generalized and non-specific.
 What do you have to offer that will benefit them?

 - Too Long or Too Short

-You will want to make it long enough to contain a sufficient number of relevant details from your education and employment histories.
+You will want to make the page long enough to contain a sufficient number of relevant details from your education and employment histories.
 Remove meaningless phrases and verbiage, don't simply add words unless they really add something meaningful.
-The employer will not spend much time reading it.
-Use bulleted lists of short sentences that are direct, don't write in a round about manner.
+The employer will not spend much time reading what you wrote.
+Use bulleted lists consisting of short, direct sentences, don't write in a roundabout manner.
 More details about writing and other common mistakes can be found in our resume tips video.

 - Falsifying the Facts

-If you write untruths into your resume you risk being found out and let go because of stating untrue facts.
-With all the time you spent researching and applying for the job you want, it would be a shame to later lose it when your deception is uncovered.
+If you write untruths on your resume, you risk that the employer will discover them and you will face dismissal because of stating false facts.
+With all the time you spent researching and applying for this job, it would be a shame for you to lose it later when they uncover your deception.